-These are two behind-the-scenes photos taken by the best man who I gave my backup camera to to hold - I was more than happy for him to help document this amazing situation.
+These are two behind-the-scenes photos taken by the best man, whom I gave my backup camera to hold - I was more than happy for him to help document this amazing situation.
 Without these two photos I don't think many would believe how close these deer actually came to us.

 I took several images as the sun began to paint the sky red and purple, and was lucky enough that one deer remained in the perfect position for me to include her in the photo (on the far left.)

 A pair of deer, one male an done female kept inching their way towards us as I was taking photos.
 For the image below, I turned the flashes off and exposed for the couple - this meant the sunset was now far too bright to be captured on film, but you get a proper view of those beautiful animals that joined us.

 After perhaps 15 minutes or so, the deer started to make their way down, off the hill, leaving just the bride, groom and myself to make the most of the sunset that we had remaining.
 I turned the flashes back on and once again exposed for the sunset for the amazing image you see below.

 It was incredibly windy on Bredon Hill, and we had to take every care to ensure that Amy's veil wasn't torn out of her hair and lost forever.
 I took the image below as I was setting up for a photo, with Steve lending a helping hand.
 I just love the light as it's falling on the veil, especially as it's against a dark background.
 It looks like liquid fire.

 The final image below again was taken only using natural light, with the wind blowing Amy's veil away from the newlyweds.